-Provide drafts, included in this section (do not include as an appendices), of student handbooks and other policies governing student conduct and discipline.
+Provide drafts, included in this section, of student handbooks and other policies governing student conduct and discipline.
 Include policies and procedures governing suspension and expulsion of students.
 Specifically address these policies with respect to exceptional children.
 Also describe how a parent could appeal the decision of a school administrator through a grievance process.